Food festivals in Edinburgh worth planning a trip around, by month.

 AugustEarly August, 3 daysTicket neededold-town

-Foodies Festival's Edinburgh edition at Inverleith Park in Edinburgh, a touring three-day food festival with chef demonstrations, street food and a wine and cocktail programme each August.
+Foodies Festival's Edinburgh edition at Inverleith Park in August, a touring three-day food festival with chef demonstrations, street food and cocktail bars.

 Focus: Chef-demonstration food festival